m8tja/list-bot/README.md

 # list_bot
-A simple discord bot to keep track of movies
+A simple discord bot to keep track of movies.

+It works well enough for my needs, but could use some improvements.
+I'll make an updated version of it in the near future.